Biden sends Sullivan to meet Chinese diplomat in Zurich - ExBulletin

 Administration officials expressed frustration that interactions with senior Chinese officials early in the administration were less than constructive.

-In June, Secretary of State Antony Blinken and Yang had a strained appeal, Beijing saying it has asked the United States to stop interfering in its internal affairs and accusing Washington of politicizing the search for the origin of the COVID-19 pandemic.
+In June, Secretary of State Antony Blinken and Yang had a strained appeal, with Beijing saying it told the United States to stop interfering in its internal affairs and accusing Washington of politicizing the search for the origin of the pandemic. of COVID-19.

 Sullivan and Blinken also had heated exchanges with Yang when they met with senior Chinese officials in Anchorage in March.
 At that meeting, Yang accused the United States of failing to address its own human rights issues and challenged what he called American hypocrisy.